ciubotarum/learning-path/databases/learndatabase.md

 3. RIGHT JOIN
     - retuns all the rows from the right table and the matched rows from the left table
-    - if there is no match, the resukt in NULL on the side of the left table
+    - if there is no match, the result in NULL on the side of the left table
 ```sh
 SELECT s.coffeeshop_name, l.city, l.country
 FROM shops s